 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In Oregon, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 10.7 percent of all entrepreneurs in the state, despite accounting for 9.8 percent of Oregon’s population.
+In Oregon, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 23,000 immigrants owning their own business in the state.

 |People employed by immigrant-owned firms||70,165|

 |Fortune 500 companies in Oregon founded by immigrants or their children||33.3%|